-At reception, all core boxes were stacked on tables outside the main container where logging is performed.
-All core boxes were progressively opened and placed in order on the logging tables
+At reception, all core boxes were stacked on tables where quick logging is performed.
+Once complete, they are then palleted and stored within the fenced property until the full complete log is performed.

-(Figure 56).
 All meterage wood blocks were verified to control core box numbers and any possible mistakes made during drilling procedures.

-Logging procedures included a mineral description of geological units and sub-units in terms of color, grain size, alteration, accessory minerals and fracture descriptions.
-These descriptive data were entered on Microsoft Excel® sheet and compiled by drill hole.
-Pictures of the core boxes were taken, one showing dry core and a second damp cores.
-Once the geology is described, the geologist marks the beginning and the end of the samples directly onto the core with a yellow-colored wax crayon.
+Logging procedures included a mineral description of geological units and sub-units in terms of color, grain size, alteration, accessory minerals and vein descriptions.
+These descriptions were entered into Microsoft Excel and compiled by drill hole.
+Pictures of the core boxes were taken, one showing dry core and a second wet cores.
+Once the geology and all geotechnical data is recorded, the geologist marks the beginning and the end of the samples directly onto the core with a colored wax crayon to indicate for the core cutting process.